Admissions Arrangements 2021/22

 The school has 320 places available in Year 7.
 In the event of over-subscription, the following admission criteria will be applied in the following order:

-1. To those children designated as looked after children or previously looked after children (A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see definition in section 22(1) of the Children Act 1989).
-A previously looked after child is a child who was adopted, or subject to a residence order, or special guardianship order, immediately following having been looked after).’
+1. To those children designated as looked after children or previously looked after children.
+A previously 'looked after child' is a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order91 including those who appear to the admission authority to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).

 2. To those with exceptional circumstances i.e. social welfare reasons or medical grounds which should be supported by written evidence from a doctor, educational social worker or educational welfare officer to demonstrate that Cheam High School is the only secondary school suitable for the student.
 A letter from your GP will not normally be sufficient medical evidence.
 It should be noted that all mainstream schools can support children with the more common medical illnesses or stress related symptoms.
 (Refugees and Asylum Seeking children may be included under this criterion, depending on individual circumstances.